nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 By default, if multiple conditions are provided, the filter command will filter buyers who match ALL the conditions, unless the `fuzzy` flag is provided.<br>

 The `-c` flag will take in `;`-separated characteristics.
-This means that if we supply the following input: `filterbuyers -c bright; sunny -fuzzy`, Cobb will match buyers that have either `bright` or `sunny` in their characteristics, that is, these two characteristics are taken as individual characteristics.
+This means that if you supply the following input: `filterbuyers -c bright; sunny -fuzzy`, Cobb will match buyers that have either `bright` or `sunny` in their characteristics, that is, these two characteristics are taken as individual characteristics.
 </div>